 Teaching the Vietnam War: Beyond the Headlines is a collection of lessons for teaching about the Vietnam War and the antiwar movement.

-Also seen an exam prepared by Students for a Democratic Society (SDS) on the war.
+Also see an exam prepared by Students for a Democratic Society (SDS) on the war.
 In the introduction to the document is the explanation,

 Instructions: This examination has been prepared to allow you to check your understanding of the war in Vietnam.
-For each question, indicate the correct answer or correct answers in the space provided.
 We believe in the importance in a democracy of putting facts in the hands of every citizen to enable him to participate in decision-making.
 This is particularly true where the question is war and peace, and where the citizens are the young men who are called upon to fight.